jiqing112/Gnome-Global-AppMenu/README.md

 Installation instructions:
 --------------
-1. To get QT menus to work, install your distribution's appmenu-qt packages.
+1. To get **Qt** menus to work, install your distribution's appmenu-qt packages.
 But please note that the appmenu-qt5 (if exist) is buggy and is not needed or recommended, because qt5 have this functionality embedded.
 In Ubuntu 18.04, for example, this involves typing **sudo apt-get install appmenu-qt**.
-2. Install the unity-gtk-module or appmenu-gtk-module packages as your choice (explanation below). **If both are installed appmenu-gtk-module will have the preference**.
+2. To get Gtk(2/3) menus to work, install the appmenu-gtk-module or unity-gtk-module packages as your choice (explanation below). **If both are installed appmenu-gtk-module will have the preference**.
-3. If you want support for java applications install the jayatana pakage.
+3. To get java  menus to work, install the [**jayatana](https://code.google.com/archive/p/java-swing-ayatana/) pakage.
 In Ubuntu 18.04, for example, this involves typing **sudo apt-get install jayatana**.
 4. Restart your computer.
-5. Download this extension from its website: https://gitlab.com/lestcape/Gnome-Global-AppMenu
+5. Download this extension from its [**website**](https://gitlab.com/lestcape/Gnome-Global-AppMenu/-/archive/master/Gnome-Global-AppMenu-master.zip).
 6. Unzip the downloaded file and copy the **sub**folder gnomeGlobalAppMenu@lestcape (**NOT the MASTER folder**) to ~/.local/share/gnome-shell/extensions/
 7. Restart Gnome Shell.
 8. Enable the extension in Gnome Tweak Tool.